-Slag hole (including sand hole) is also one of the common defects of gray cast iron cylinder block produced by sand casting, which often appears on the upper mold surface of the casting or the inner surface of the cylinder barrel.
+Slag hole (including sand hole) is also one of the common defects of gray cast iron cylinder block produced by, which often appears on the upper mold surface of the casting or the inner surface of the cylinder barrel.
 Both slag hole and sand hole defects are cavity defects formed in the casting by the penetration of foreign inclusions into the molten iron slag hole, which destroys the integrity of the casting and leads to the increase of casting scrap rate.
 Therefore, it is also very important to study the causes and elimination measures of slag hole (sand hole) defects.

 Figure 1 shows the XRD pattern of slag inclusion on the surface and bottom of the insulation pouring furnace.
 It can be determined that the surface slag is mainly a mixture of some aluminosilicates, oxides and carbides.
 SiC is the residue of slag inclusion formed because SiC in smelting auxiliary materials is not completely dissolved, while SnO2 is the burning loss product of Sn added during molten iron smelting.
 The bottom slag is mainly composed of MnO2, CAS and mgal2o3.
 The density of these substances is higher than that of molten iron, so they are mostly deposited at the bottom of the pouring furnace.